NESCent/plhdb/README.md

 > Strier, K. B., Altmann, J., Brockman, D. K., Bronikowski, A. M., Cords, M., Fedigan, L. M., Lapp, H., Liu, X., Morris, W. F., Pusey, A. E., Stoinski, T. S., and Alberts, S. C. "The Primate Life History Database: A Unique Shared Ecological Data Resource".
 Methods in Ecology and Evolution 1, no. 2 (2010): 199–211.
 > http://dx.doi.org/10.1111/j.2041-210X.2010.00023.x

+Note that the currently online version of the Primate Life Histories Database [at the URL reported in this paper](http://plhdb.org) is no longer based off of this codebase.
+To learn about the code for the online site or how to access its data, please contact the corresponding author of the above paper.

 License
 -------